Ada-C6/weekly-learning-goals/README.md

-# Cohort 6 Weekly Learning
+# Cohort 6 Weekly Learning Goals
 This repository contains Cohort 6 weekly schedule and learning goals.

 Each week link in the calendar links to the learning goals and assessment mapping for that week.